 I didn’t get involved with planning reunions but several class members have organized parties, picnics, and get-togethers.
 Classmates.com allows reunion planners to send out invitations through its system, which is much easier than trying to maintain and organize lists on your own.

 If a member of your class moves or changes their email address, all they have to do is update it on the site.
 Classmates.com has the largest library of high school yearbooks (over 300,000) anywhere online.
 You can flip through them on the website or purchase a hard copy and have it shipped to you.
 If your physical yearbook was destroyed in a fire or flood, your dog ate it, or your mom threw it in the trash because it had racy autographs you can easily replace it.

-Each class has listings of former students organized by maiden name for women.
+Each class has listings of former students organized by maiden names for women.
 If you’re looking for a girlfriend who got married, she’ll be easy to find.
 Plus, you can look at their personal profile to see what they’ve been up to all these years.

 After each person’s name, there are several icons.
 I like to click on them to see their photo, story, location, where they are in the yearbook, and what’s on their bucket list.
 I’m still waiting for one of my best friends to show up on the site.
 She seems to have disappeared from the face of the Earth.

 Classmates.com is FREE to sign up.
 Its goal is to reconnect high school friends by reigniting the memories that have made each of us what we are today.
-All you have to do is provide your name, date of graduation, birthday and email address.
+All you have to do is provide your name, date of graduation, birthday, and email address.
 A free membership allows you to create a profile, look at the profiles of other members, participate in group discussions, use event planning tools, and post photo albums.
-A premium membership will let you send messages to other class members and see who has visited your profile.
+Premium membership will let you send messages to other class members and see who has visited your profile.